-The Peter Wall Institute for Advanced Studies at the University of British Columbia (UBC) provides funding opportunities and an intellectual environment where scholars are free to collaborate beyond disciplinary boundaries.
-The research we support makes important advances in knowledge that are shared through our ongoing community engagement programs.
+The Peter Wall Institute for Advanced Studies at the University of British Columbia (UBC) provides an intellectual environment where leading scholars address fundamental research questions through collaborations that transcend disciplinary boundaries.
+Our work stimulates new thinking and intellectual risk-taking, leading to important advances in knowledge that are shared through community engagement programs.

 Since its founding in 1996, the Institute's achievements include the creation of a significant community of scholars—more than 450 Faculty Associates in total—at UBC and an even wider global community of individuals and partner institutions, including the University-Based Institutes for Advanced Study network.
 For more on the history of the Institute, see our Institute Timeline.

 To create interdisciplinary, basic research programs for scholars at all stages of their career.